tim-hub/buses-9923/Readme.md

 MOVE
 REPORT
 ```
-As the example above, commands are separated by new line.
+All commands must be separated by new line.
 Currently there are 5 valid commands, `MOVE`, `LEFT`, `RIGHT`, `REPORT` and `PLACE [x],[y],[direction]`, a proper `PLACE` command requires 3 parameters,

 - `x` and `y` which both are between 0 to 4, x,y stands for the position of bus will be parked.